 Publicity Officer – Amber Kendall

 Amber Kendall has been involved in RC Car racing for since 2009.
 She races Both 1/10th and 1/8th Off-Road Locally and at most major events around the country.
-Amber has only been on the executive for 2 year in the role of Publicity Officer.
+Amber has been on the executive for 4 year in the role of Publicity Officer.
 Amber started out taking photos at local club days and soon became known to have a camera in hand at major events all over the country.
 In 2014 Amber was approached by executive members of the NZRCA in regards to applying her interest in photography, videography and graphic Design in the Role of Publicity Officer.
+Amber attending in support at the 2017 1/10th EP Off-Road World Champs in Xieman, China where she learnt a lot about publicity, event running and social Media use.

 IC On-Road Technical Officer – Shane Merrall

 Shane O’Connor has been racing at his local club, Counties Radio Control Car Club, in Pukekohe, Auckland since the start of 2001.
 His focus is mainly on Off-Road RC racing.
-This is his first year on the NZRCA Committee having been actively involved in the Counties Committee for the last 6 years and owning his own RC Business supporting racers around the country.
-Shane hopes to bring a wealth of knowledge from racing here and overseas to assisting the Electric Off-Road scene in NZ and growing the sport to the best of his abilities.
-This year he represented New Zealand at the 1/8 Off-Road World Championships in Las Vegas, USA.
-In his position on the NZRCA executive he overlooks rules relating to electric Off-Road racing and any other queries that may come up when rules need clarification or amending.
-He is the point of call with anything regarding to Off-Road electric racing.
+This is his second year on the NZRCA Committee having been actively involved in the Counties Committee for the last 6 years and owning his own RC Business supporting racers around the country.
+Shane hopes to bring a wealth of knowledge from racing here and overseas to assisting the IC Off-Road scene in NZ and growing the sport to the best of his abilities.
+In 2016 he represented New Zealand at the 1/8 Off-Road World Championships in Las Vegas, USA, in 2017 he represented NZ at the 2017 1/10th EP Off-Road World Champs in Xieman, China and in 2018 has been selected to represent NZ at the 1/8th IC Off-Road World Champs in Perth, Australia.
+In his position on the NZRCA executive he overlooks rules relating to IC Off-Road racing and any other queries that may come up when rules need clarification or amending.
+He is the point of call with anything regarding to IC Off-Road racing.